hcdclove/defiatm/README.md

 dfx deploy
 ```

-Once the job completes, your application will be available at `http://localhost:8000?canisterId={asset_canister_id}`.
+Once started and deployed, the application will be available at `http://localhost:8000?canisterId={asset_canister_id}`.

 Additionally, if you are making frontend changes, you can start a development server with